 If you notice the desks in the third picture are quite close together.
 My desk was the one in the corner with the black water container and box of tissue.
 I was one of two full-time employees.
 I would arrive at 8:30 am and begin my day in a peaceful environment until the other full-time employee came to my desk.
 He always wanted to discuss YouTube videos and conspiracy theories about Mars or space or whatever.
 He was the only employee with an office besides the owner.
 I would get about 30 minutes of work completed.
 Then the other two employees would arrive around 10 am or so.
 They would yell loudly at one another.
 One would constantly hit the other, sometimes instigated by the third employee.
 She would say “we should film this, it’s like The Office!”
 It was not.

 The employee who was hit and slapped would say “hey this isn’t right: I can’t hit you two because I’m a man and you’re women” and then they would all laugh.
 At one point I told all three of them “I am uncomfortable with you hitting him.
 I am not going to be a witness when he turns on you and files charges” and the women would say “well he deserves it.”

 To give you a clearer picture of the environment, at one of the first CPA firms I worked, the department I worked had nonstop turnover.
 The job was super stressful and people would break.
 We all cried but more about that in When the Feds Raided.

-The clients were from all 50 states.
+The clients at this other firm were from all 50 states.
 These clients or “investors” attended a seminar held by another company to learn how to flip houses.
 The cost of the seminars ranged from $35,000 to $50,000.
 My department would prepare the taxes.
 We had around 2,000 clients.
 At one point, there were only two of us left to prepare taxes.
 I prepared 469 tax returns, the other employee prepared 551 in less than a year.